 The Shikaki Kurds are a confederacy of tribes of Northern Kurdistan.
 They live primarily in the mountainous area where the borders of Turkey, Iran, and Iraq meet, in the district of Dustan and Qotur, northwest of Lake Urmia.
 These various tribes and clans are distinguished by the languages they speak.
 The Shikaki language is possibly a dialect of Kurmanji.
 Apart from the Shikaki Kurds of Iran, other large communities can also be found in Turkey and Iraq.

 What are their lives like?
-In recent times, particularly since the early 1930s, the primitive, tribal organizations of the Shikaki Kurds have been largely suppressed.
+In recent times, particularly since the early 1930s, the tribal organizations of the Shikaki Kurds have been largely suppressed.
 As a result, many of the nomads have moved from the rural, economically depressed areas into the cities.
 There, industry provides jobs for a small segment of the population, while the others are engaged in trade, services, and craft work.

 Basic Kurdish society is mainly rural, with most people making their living from farming and raising livestock.
 Most are fairly settled; however, some still practice a semi-nomadic lifestyle, moving from place to place with their herds of goats and sheep.
 The nomadic shepherds move into the mountain areas during the summer and down to the plains in the winter.